 The most notorious pest on the block, raccoons are the largest member of the procyonid family.

-Despite garbage being a corner stone of raccoon diet, they are quite intelligent, able to remember the solutions to tasks for up to three years.
+Despite garbage being the cornerstone of a raccoon’s diet, they are quite intelligent and are able to remember the solutions to tasks for up to three years.
 No wonder raccoon problems are so difficult to control and solve!

-Racoon facts include: They measure between 40 – 70 centimetres, with another 20 – 40 added from their bushy tails.
-Their body weight ranges with a given raccoon habitat, making them one of the most variably sized animals.
+Raccoons measure between 40 – 70 centimetres with another 20 – 40 added from their bushy tails.
+Their body weight ranges depending on a raccoon’s habitat making them one of the most variably sized animals.